JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Globule](https://www.kongregate.com/games/rowlandrose/globule) is a puzzle game about a robot guiding a puddle of slime, which acts very much like a two-headed snake would.
 However, the levels are mostly tedious.

 [Snek](https://nyunesu.itch.io/snek) by Nyunesu is a short atmospheric puzzle game made for LDjam47.
 I will see if there's a post-jam version before considering adding it to the article.
 Another short jam game is [Snake Game](https://16msnow6.itch.io/snake-game) by 17msnow6, which has the simple *eat to grow then exit* rules.
+[Snake Puzzle Nokia](https://zpshank.itch.io/snake-puzzle-nokia) is also a very short jam game with basic snake mechanics.

 [Snakeformer](https://blog.dragonlab.de/2014/10/snakeformer/) and [Coil](http://www.nitrome.com/games/coil/) are two snake platformer games that feel similar to snakebird, but have different physics and are less puzzly.
 [Dual Snake](https://store.steampowered.com/app/752600/Dual_Snake/) adds an extra head to the snake platforming idea, and it too has action elements.